-Special needs trusts control assets for individuals with disabilities without jeopardizing their eligibility for government benefits.
+Special needs trust to control assets for individuals with disabilities without jeopardizing their eligibility for government benefits.
 Dealing with special needs trusts requires legal and financial knowledge about how these trusts work, including how they are taxed.
 The tax implications of special needs trusts differ from those of other trust types, making taxation a critical element that grantors and beneficiaries must understand.

 How Are Special Needs Trusts Taxed in Texas?